Scotties Tournament of Hearts: Top 3 finishes table

-Note.
-When Team Canada wins are added to provincial tallies, Manitoba has 16 gold medals, Saskatchewan has 12, British Columbia has 10, Ontario has 8, and Nova Scotia has 7.
-All others would remain unadjusted.

 Award winners

 Sandra Schmirler Most Valuable Player Award

 The Sandra Schmirler Most Valuable Player Award is awarded by the media to the most valuable player during the playoffs at the Scotties Tournament of Hearts.
-The 2023 winner was Kerri Einarson of Team Canada.
+The 2025 winner was Rachel Homan of Team Canada.

 Shot of the Week Award

 The Shot of the Week Award is presented by the organizing committee to the player who makes the most outstanding shot during the tournament.
 The award has not been presented since 2013.

 Marj Mitchell Sportsmanship Award

 The Marj Mitchell Sportsmanship Award is awarded annually to the most sportsmanlike curler at the Tournament of Hearts every year.
 The award has been presented since 1982, and has been named in Mitchell's honour since 1998.
-In 2023, the Marj Mitchell Sportsmanship Award was presented to Kerry Galusha of the Northwest Territories.
+In 2025, the Marj Mitchell Sportsmanship Award was presented to Nancy Martin of Saskatchewan.

 Joan Mead Builder Award

 The Joan Mead Builder Award, named after CBC producer Joan Mead, goes to someone in the curling community that significantly contributes to the growth and development of women's curling in Canada.
 It has been awarded annually since 2001.